Source: Law360 | Author: Joanne Faulkner

-The claim has been filed at the U.K. Competition Appeal Tribunal to start an “opt out” collective action against MOL, “K” Line, NYK, WWL/EUKOR and CSAV, the law firm said Sunday.
+The claim has been filed in the U.K. Competition Appeal Tribunal to start an “opt out” collective action against MOL, “K” Line, NYK, WWL/EUKOR and CSAV, the law firm said Sunday.
 The legal action follows a European Commission decision to fine the companies €395 million in 2018 for violating competition law.

 The lawsuit claims dealers and buyers were overcharged because of a price-fixing cartel by five car-shipping companies.
 U.K. motorists and companies who bought or leased new cars affected by the operation between October 2006 and September 2015 are automatically included in the class and would be eligible for compensation if it is successful.

-The claim, which was filed by Mark McLaren under the Consumer Rights Act 2015, is believed to be worth in excess of £150 million or up to £60 per new car or light commercial vehicle, Scott + Scott said.
+The claim, which was filed by Mark McLaren under the Consumer Rights Act 2015, is believed to be worth in excess of £150 million or up to £60 per new car or light commercial vehicle, Scott+Scott said.

 “When U.K. consumers and businesses purchased or leased a new car, they paid more for the delivery of that car than they should have done, as a result of a long-running cartel by five of the world’s leading maritime shipping companies,” said McLaren.